Our Review Process

 In a recent study held on individuals diagnosed with impaired fasting glucose (IFG), the ability of extra virgin olive oil to regulate blood sugar levels has been explained.
 In this study, people with diabetes were given a little less than one spoon of extra virgin olive oil and meals like pasta, salad, fruit, and a slice of ham.
 After two hours, their sugar level was effectively lower due to the added extra virgin olive oil.

 Prediabetes is the stage before type 2 diabetes which can still be prevented or delayed from turning into diabetes by taking control of lifestyle choices.
 Studies show that olive oil can successfully reverse prediabetes, by decreasing glucose levels, LDLs, and triglycerides.
 It has a contrasting effect on cholesterol and also helps in weight management.
 Incorporating olive oil into a low-fat diet can help prediabetes persons prevent diabetes.
+Also know about prediabetes diet.

 - Drizzle over Salads